Garvv-Mittal/bci-paper/Compulsary_papers/EEGNet_Research_Notes.md

 # Block 1: Slicing Through Time & Space

 ### Step 1: Temporal Conv (1 x 64 kernel)
-* [cite_start]**What it does**: Slides exclusively along the time axis[cite: 148, 159].
+* **What it does**: Slides exclusively along the time axis.
-* [cite_start]**The Logic**: The kernel length is intentionally locked to exactly half of the data's sampling rate (for 128 Hz data, kernel size is 64)[cite: 141, 149]. [cite_start]This acts as a data-driven frequency sweep, natively capturing clean brain wave oscillations from 2 Hz and up (covering delta, theta, alpha, and beta bands) without manual bandpass filtering[cite: 162, 163].
+* **The Logic**: The kernel length is intentionally locked to exactly half of the data's sampling rate (for 128 Hz data, kernel size is 64).
+This acts as a data-driven frequency sweep, natively capturing clean brain wave oscillations from 2 Hz and up (covering delta, theta, alpha, and beta bands) without manual bandpass filtering.

-### Step 2: Depthwise Conv (C x 1 kernel)
-* [cite_start]**What it does**: Applies a standalone spatial filter to each temporal feature map individually, completely avoiding cross-channel connections[cite: 159, 164, 165].
-* [cite_start]**The Logic**: This mathematically replaces the classic Filter-Bank Common Spatial Pattern (FBCSP) pipeline—except it learns the spatial weights dynamically from raw data *(sab kuch auto-tune hota hai)*[cite: 166, 168]. [cite_start]It isolates exactly which scalp electrodes matter most for a specific frequency band[cite: 159, 166]. [cite_start]A depth multiplier (D) controls the number of spatial filters learned per map[cite: 167].

----

-# Block 2: The Data Summarizer

-### Step 3: Depthwise Separable Conv (1 x 16 kernel)
-* [cite_start]**What it does**: First, a light depthwise layer summarizes an individual feature map over a short time window (500 ms at 32 Hz pooling)[cite: 160, 180]. [cite_start]Then, a 1 x 1 pointwise convolution steps in to optimally blend the resulting maps together[cite: 160, 180].
-* [cite_start]**The Logic**: This decouples spatial profiling from temporal mixing, drastically slashing the parameter count[cite: 181, 182].
-### Block 1: Temporal + Spatial Feature Extraction

-#### Step 1: Temporal Convolution (1×64)
 - Operates only along time.
 - Kernel length = half sampling frequency.
 - Learns frequency-selective filters automatically.
+-

-#### Step 2: Depthwise Spatial Convolution (C×1)
+### Step 2: Depthwise Conv (C x 1 kernel)
+* **What it does**: Applies a standalone spatial filter to each temporal feature map individually, completely avoiding cross-channel connections.
+* **The Logic**: This mathematically replaces the classic Filter-Bank Common Spatial Pattern (FBCSP) pipeline—except it learns the spatial weights dynamically from raw data *(sab kuch auto-tune hota hai)*.
+It isolates exactly which scalp electrodes matter most for a specific frequency band.
+A depth multiplier (D) controls the number of spatial filters learned per map.
 - Learns spatial filters across electrodes.
 - Functions as a trainable FBCSP replacement.
 - Depth multiplier D controls filters per temporal map.

+---

-### Block 2: Feature Summarization
+# Block 2: The Data Summarizer

-#### Step 3: Depthwise Separable Convolution
+### Step 3: Depthwise Separable Conv (1 x 16 kernel)
+* **What it does**: First, a light depthwise layer summarizes an individual feature map over a short time window (500 ms at 32 Hz pooling).
+Then, a 1 x 1 pointwise convolution steps in to optimally blend the resulting maps together.
+* **The Logic**: This decouples spatial profiling from temporal mixing, drastically slashing the parameter count.
 - Depthwise convolution summarizes individual feature maps.
 - Pointwise (1×1) convolution combines feature maps.
 - Greatly reduces parameter count.